 I have lived in the area for 28 years.
-Both of my children and three of my grandchildren have attended Brightside School as currently do two of my grandchildren.
+Both of my children and three of my grandchildren have attended Brightside School.

 Currently I work part time as a civil servant and I am also an elected councillor in Birley.
 I have had many roles as a councillor including two years in the Children's Portfolio.
 My hobbies are jogging, reading and spending time with my grandchildren.